History of Hamilton, Ontario: 1867–1892

 The Orange Order in Gore Park in the 1870s.
 The Order, made up largely of Northern Irish Protestants, grew in popularity with large scale immigration from the British Isles.

-When the Dominion of Canada was created in 1867, Hamilton was an enthusiastic partner in the bold new political enterprise and preached the joys of the British Empire.
+When the Dominion of Canada was established in 1867, Hamilton participated in the new political framework and supported its ties to the British Empire.
 The city was represented in the House of Commons by one seat for the city proper and two for the remainder of the county (Wentworth South and Wentworth North).

 Growing commercial and industrial prosperity prompted large scale emigration from the British Isles.
 Many Irish immigrants created a Corktown in the general vicinity of John and Hunter Streets.
 Patriotic Britons and native born Canadians of British stock erected many public monuments downtown to honour John A. Macdonald, Queen Victoria and the United Empire Loyalists.
 More people meant more demand for services and information.
 In 1874, the Hamilton Street Railway (HSR) began offering horse-drawn public transportation.

 1906 photo of Alexander Graham Bell at his home in nearby Brantford.
 Hamilton was home to the British Empire's first telephone exchange.

 Robert Smiley, the founding publisher of The Spectator, sold the newspaper to William Southam in 1877 as the first link in the Southam newspaper chain.
 A unified and paid Hamilton Fire Department, replaced the numerous volunteer fire companies in 1879, led by fire chief Alexander Aitchison.

 The Hamilton area was also intimately connected with the early history of the telephone.
 While staying at his parents’ Brantford home in neighbouring Brant County, Alexander Graham Bell conceived of the idea of the telephone in 1874 and made the first experimental long-distance call to Paris, Ontario in 1876.
 The following year, retired Baptist minister Thomas Peter Henderson become the first General Agent for the telephone business in Canada.
 In 1878, the first telephone exchange in the British Empire was opened in Hamilton by Hugh Cossart Baker, Jr. On May 15, 1879, Hugh Cossart Baker Jr. makes Hamilton the site of the first commercial long-distance telephone line in the British Empire.

 More workers and new immigrants encouraged a nascent trade union movement among skilled craftsmen.
 Hamilton unionists and other working-class people gave birth in 1872 the Nine Hour Movement, urging the government to limit working hours to nine per day.

 A more modest but still unstable railway boom marked the last part of the 19th century too.
 The Toronto, Hamilton and Buffalo Railway was incorporated in 1884, and by 1892 offered limited cargo service and ultimately passenger service.
 Electrical railways which sporadically linked Hamilton with Grimsby, Beamsville, Brantford and Oakville were established the following decade.